Vietnam.vn - Nền tảng quảng bá Việt Nam

-Kodak - the former king of cameras failed in the digital age
+Kodak - the former king of cameras failed because of the digital age

-Kodak was the first company to create a digital camera, but their failure to realize the potential of this product left them behind.
+Kodak was the first company to create a digital camera, but failing to realize the potential of this product left them behind.

 In January 2012, the iconic American camera maker Eastman Kodak filed for bankruptcy protection in a New York court.
 They said they had been granted a $950 million line of credit to sustain operations for 18 months.